The History of Goostrey Village Hall and Playing Fields Foundation

 They joined the charitable trust under the watchful eye of the trustees and as momentum increased they obtained residential planning consent for the land adjacent to the Crown Inn and sold the land for a profit to be retained by the trustees as capital towards fund raising and purchasing land.

-Eventually the land on Booth Bed Lane, now the playing fields was purchased by the VHPFF off Cheshire County Council.
+Eventually the land on Booth Bed Lane, now the playing fields was purchased freehold by the VHPFF from Cheshire County Council.

-The foundation then owned a piece of farmland and the community began the hard work.
+The foundation then owned a piece of farmland and the community began the hard work on a voluntary basis

 A local farmer raked the ground.
 The local residents walked many times over the land collecting stones and the farmer donated and spread grass seed.